Last updated on December 22, 2025

 Mathas, Fiend Seeker doesn’t have as big an impact on games as other legendary creatures on this list, but I always enjoy seeing this Mardu commander on the table.
 Having a reward for taking out other players’ permanents makes players a little more aggressive with their removal, which can help prevent any single player’s board state from getting out of hand.
 Sometimes players will hold onto removal too long, so having an extra incentive to use it can make the game a bit more enjoyable.

-Edric, Spymaster of Trest offers a very good incentive to attack more often, so it can help you if you need card draw, and it also just makes games a bit more aggressive.
+One of the best card-draw commanders in Magic, Edric, Spymaster of Trest offers a very good incentive to attack more often.
+It can help you if you need card draw, and it also just makes games a bit more aggressive.
 This is another deck where you’ll have to watch the player using this Simic commander, however, as they’ll benefit from Edric more than anyone else.

-Kynaios and Tiro of Meletis is one of the most fun commanders to play against because it cuts back on the chances that any single player will get left out of the game.
+Kynaios and Tiro of Meletis cuts back on the chances that any single player will get left out of the game.
 By providing a chance to either ramp or draw a card an additional time each turn cycle, players can get to their big plays quicker, or just ensure they aren’t getting stuck without resources.
 Since players get to choose, you can decide what kind of support is best for you from turn to turn.

 Not only can a player using Phelddagrif as their commander support every player at the table, they can do so at a very low cost.
 Most of Phelddagrif’s abilities are a better deal for its controller’s opponents than it is for them, meaning a player using this Bant commander has likely designed their deck to work with others, and in some cases it’s a straight up group hug deck.
 Knowing there’s at least one player at the table willing to help out other players can be nice in games where you aren’t doing so well.